 (b) has failed to lodge with the Commissioner a statement required to be lodged under this Act.

+(2A) On or after the change-over day, the Commissioner cannot issue a notice under subsection (1) except for the purposes of ascertaining whether or not a person did, or failed to do, anything before the change-over day.

 (2) A person required under subsection (1) to furnish information to the Commissioner shall, within the period specified in the notice or within such further period as the Commissioner has allowed, furnish such information as it is within his power to furnish and shall not furnish any information that to his knowledge is false in any material particular.

 Penalty: $200.